a-tabaza/Sentiment-Analysis-and-Summarization-of-Film-Reviews-with-Transformers/README.md

-# Sentiment Analysis & Film Rating Prediction with Transformers
+# Sentiment Analysis on Film Reviews with Transformers
 ## Film Reviews from IMDb
 ### Concepts & Ideas used:
   1. Web Scraping using Selenium